 I definitely believe that you don’t actually know what something is like until you’ve done it.
-I found that to be true in this case.
-I thought suburbia would actually be a great place for me to live: new houses, ample parking, cheaper than in the city… but boy, I was wrong.
+I found that to be true when figuring out where to live.
+I thought suburbia would actually be a great place for me to live: new houses, ample parking, cheaper than in the city — but, boy, was I wrong.
 Living there just wasn’t for me.
-I mean…there wasn’t a tree over 6′ tall for miles!
+I mean, there wasn’t a tree over six feet tall for miles!
 It had about as many natural features as Mars.
 I’m so glad I sampled the neighborhood first.

-Home matters.
+So I’ve lived in a number of homes, with varied valuations.
+And here’s what it taught me: Home matters.
 When I buy a house of my own, my wallet will have to open wide.
 Why?
 Because the expense is worth it.
 A house affects so much of your life.
-Especially for somewhat of a homebody like I am.
-I’m not a creepy hermit but ya know…
+Especially if you’re somewhat of a homebody like me.

 I noticed that living in a beautiful house improves my mood quite a lot.
-Excellent location, fine craftsmanship, and plenty of space… it’s worth spending a few extra dollars in my opinion.
+Excellent location, fine craftsmanship, and plenty of space — it’s worth spending a few extra dollars, in my opinion.
 But before writing this post, I wasn’t sure why I got such enjoyment out of a spiffier house.
 Now I see why…

-He believes, every part of your house affects your day-to-day life.
+Zeisel believes every part of your house affects your day-to-day life.
 For example, your kitchen…

 “After a busy day, if your kitchen design makes you face away from family or company, wondering what the noises and bustle going on behind you mean your brain is more likely to continue to produce adrenaline and cortisol, the hormones associated with anxiety, fear, and stress.
 But when you face into the room and can see what’s going on, you feel safer and more in control; then oxytocin, the bonding hormone, and serotonin, associated with relaxation and enjoyment, have a greater chance of being released.”

 Makes sense to me.
 Cooking in isolation takes all the fun out of it.